 It is reputed DesBarres celebrated his hundredth birthday by dancing on a table top in Halifax.
 There he died one month short of 103 and was buried beside his wife Martha Williams in Halifax.

-To learn more about J.W.F.
+To learn more about J.F.W.
 DesBarres’ life and achievements, visit the Dictionary of Canadian Biography at www.biographi.ca.